RLeclair/iot-operations-sdks/tools/statestore-cli/readme.md

 ## Limitations

-The following features are not currently supported by `aiostatestore-cli`:
+The following features are not currently supported by `statestore-cli`:

 - The following AIO MQ State Store operations are not supported: vdel, observe/unobserve.
 - No username/password authentication.